-The Georgia Tech IIE Chapter hosts an ISyE Career Fair twice a year (Spring and Fall).
-There are usually ~300 students in attendance, making this is a good opportunity to reach a large GT student audience.
-For the next scheduled event, please visit GT IIE’s website.
-For questions, contact Katheryn Stephens (Professional Planning Vice President) or email@example.com.
+The Georgia Tech IISE Chapter hosts an ISyE Career Fair twice a year (Spring and Fall).
+There are typically ~300 students in attendance, making this is a good opportunity to reach a large GT student audience.
+For the next scheduled event, please visit GT IISE’s website.
+For questions, contact email@example.com.

-Through GT IIE, companies can host an information session on the Georgia Tech campus.
+Through GT IISE, companies can host an information session on the Georgia Tech campus.

 Senior Design provides students with first-hand experience in solving real-world problems in a team environment.
 Student teams select a major design project from a company or not-for-profit organization and exploit all available resources in order to develop a solution for the project client.
 For more information about the program and to submit a potential project please visit http://www.isye.gatech.edu/seniordesign/.